Botox may be the ultimate wrinkle eraser, but do you know what happens after it is injected?

 During Botox training for medical aesthetics nurses, you will learn how Botox work and be able to explain the treatment process to your patients.

 Things You Didn’t Know About Botox

 - Small bumps appear, but only last for a few minutes.
 Pea-size bumps tend to pop up right after a Botox injection but disappear shortly after.
-These bumps are saline, which is used to activate the Botox product.
+These bumps are saline, which is used to activate the botulinum toxin product.